 I’m a big proponent of weekly meal planning (I tried monthly and, with three kids and a busy schedule, just couldn’t get it to work for me.)
 The Importance of Timely Meal Planning discusses why it’s so important to align your meal plan with your calendar.

 Organize Your Week in 5 Easy Steps is the post to consider if you are overwhelmed but meal planning.
 If you break it down into steps, you’ll see just how easy it is to get into the habit and make it routine.

 No one is perfect, and Dinner Time Isn’t Always Easy proves that no matter how planned and focused you are, things will go wrong.
 But there are solutions to help you wiggle out.
 So, put on a happy face and read one of my meal plan #fails.

 On this week’s menu plan (September, week 4)

-Wednesday: Break the Fast Favorites!
-(Bagels with all the favorite fixins)
+- Wednesday: Break the Fast Favorites!
+(Bagels with all the favorite fixings)

 - Weekend: Pizza night and Butternut Squash Soup